ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 ***

-We once were babies born of fresh winter snows

-Coming of age in the cool spring rain

-And baking to form in July's sweltering glaze.
+We once were babies born of fresh winter snows, coming of age in the cool spring rain, and baking to form in July's sweltering glaze.

-But oh how we long for the summer to stay

-And keep our minds from the seasons to come!
+But oh how we long for the summer to stay, and keep our minds from the seasons to come!

-Until our sun-swept brows can stand no more

-And the thick morning haze stifles our lungs
+Until our sun-swept brows can stand no more and the thick morning haze stifles our clean pink lungs.

-It's only then we shift our gaze

-To the bare breezes of autumn

-When the lowly sun loses its luster

-And our breath finds its just relief.
+It's only then we shift our gaze to the bare breezes of autumn, when the lowly sun loses its luster, nd our breath finds its just relief.

 "To everything there is a season."

-Fall will come

-And it's Sister on it's heels.
+Fall will come and with her, a Sister fresh on her heels.

 Winter.
-Our hearth, our home

-And where we will be born anew.
+Our hearth, our home, and where we will be born anew.